A siesta at sea, a skill you need if you want to paddle 17 miles in 11 hours. (Starting at 3:00 in the morning, and “12 miles offshore…”)

 I did not want to surrender fierceness for a small gain in yardage… If this projected journey should prove too much then it was time to go anyway.
 I see too many men delay their exits with a sickly, slow reluctance to leave the stage.
 It’s bad theater as well as bad living.

 Briefly, my feelings about such a challenge – eight days canoeing 12 miles offshore – are pretty much reflected in what Stevenson said in Travels with a Donkey, and what Steinbeck said in Travels with Charley.
-(See Wikipedia, the free encyclopedia.)
+(See Wikipedia.)

 Stevenson wrote of his “12-day, 120-mile solo hiking journey through the sparsely populated and impoverished areas of the Cévennes mountains in south-central France in 1878.”
 The book was considered a pioneering “classic of outdoor literature,” and is said to have been the basis for Steinbeck’s Travels with Charley.